Sidebar Site Navigation

 All Music majors and Music minors must audition in order to be admitted to the Music program.

 Priority for scholarships is given to high performing new and transfer students who declare a music major.
 Talented non-majors are also encouraged to apply for a scholarship.
 Scholarship awards may be up to full tuition and lesson fees.

 Scholarship recipients are expected to perform in two designated music department ensembles every semester, and must enroll for private lessons in the music department.

 Live auditions are strongly encouraged.
 In lieu of a live audition, students may submit a high-quality video (DVD, VHS) or sound recording (CD, audiocassette tape) for consideration (video is preferred).

-Applicants must submit a Department of Music Scholarship Application, due on or before March 1, 2014.
+Applications are due on or before March 1, 2014.
 Please follow all instructions carefully to ensure your application is complete and accurate.

 Brass Scholarship Recommendation - Dr. Scott Meredith, Coordinator

 Keyboard Scholarship Recommendation - Dr. Theresa Bogard, Coordinator

 Percussion Scholarship Recommendation - Dr. Steve Barnhart, Coordinator